Sponsored by Allianz Travel

 But I was pleasantly surprised with Leavenworth.

-It’s a tastefully done tourist trap with a lot of soul and plenty of reasons to enjoy a little taste of Bavaria.
-And of course a few pretzels, bratwurst and steins – you are welcome to wear lederhosen while doing so.
+It’s a tastefully done tourist attraction with a lot of soul and a little taste of Bavaria.
+And of course a few pretzels, bratwurst, and steins – you are welcome to wear lederhosen while doing so.

-It’s location at the base of the Cascade Mountains and on the Wenatchee River means its also a hotspot for outdoor activities like hiking, skiing, whitewar rafting or gentle tube floating.
+Its location at the base of the Cascade Mountains and on the Wenatchee River means it’s also a hotspot for outdoor activities like hiking, skiing, whitewater rafting, or gentle tube floating.

-Winter is meant to be a unforgettable experience here with their “Village of Lights” when the village is transformed with over 500,000 Christmas lights, live music, Santa Claus visit and usually a blanketing of snow.
+Winter is meant to be an unforgettable experience here with their “Village of Lights” when the village is transformed with over 500,000 Christmas lights, live music, Santa Claus visit, and usually a blanketing of snow.

-It may only be a three street town, but Gruene Texas oozes historic charm and boot-scooting fun, and is one of the best small towns in America.
+It may only be a three-street town, but Gruene Texas oozes historic charm, boot-scooting fun, and is one of the best small towns in America.

 The center of community life – back when it was a thriving cotton industry town, and now, that it has been lovingly restored – is the Gruene dance hall.